cseebach/hackus/story.md

 You have to read a help topic called "users" to figure out where the list of super-users is kept.
 You have to modify that list so it includes "admin", and then log out and log back in.

+**Challenge X)** Perform an SQL injection attack

+There's some data on a service somewhere that you need.
+That service is proud of having upgraded their servers to "S-SQL v6" and is so proud that they're touting it somewhere you see.

+You use an SQL injection attack to recover the data you want.

+**Challenge Y)** Use a rainbow table to recover a password

+Eventually, you get access to other systems as well as your own.
+Somebody hands you the password table to one of these systems.
+You use a series of programs to make and then use a rainbow table to invert the hashed passwords and get the one you want.

+**Challenge Z)** Use a CRC hash collision to setup a backdoor

+Some colleagues (or enemies) are passing data back and forth, using CRC to assure that the data was transmitted properly.
+The data is actually executable code.
+Setup false data that installs a backdoor, and then pad it appropriately so that the CRC checks collide.